MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/use-your-data.md

 ### Connection to MongoDB account

 To add your data source, you first need to create a connection to MongoDB Atlas.
 This connection includes information such as authentication (username and password).
+Enter the endpoint of your MongoDB Atlas connection string using the following format: `mongodb+srv://{user_name}:{password}@{endpoint}/?appName={application_name}`.
+See the [MongoDB documentation](https://aka.ms/mongodb-connection-string) for more information about connection string methods.

 :::image type="content" source="../media/use-your-data/mongo-db-atlas-connection.png" alt-text="A screenshot showing the connection screen for Mongo DB" lightbox="../media/use-your-data/mongo-db-atlas-connection.png":::